 The Chairman is a non-executive director who oversees and leads the Board on behalf of the shareholders.
-His Board duties include, among others, presiding over the meetings of the Directors and shareholders, ensuring that Board meetings are held in accordance with the bylaws or as the Chairman may deem necessary; coordinating the agenda of Board meetings with the Corporate Secretary and proposed inputs of the CEO, Management and Directors; and maintaining qualitative and timely lines of communications between the Board and Management.
+His Board duties include, among others, presiding over the meetings of the Directors and shareholders, ensuring that Board meetings are held in accordance with the by-laws or as the Chairman may deem necessary; coordinating the agenda of Board meetings with the Corporate Secretary and proposed inputs of the CEO, Management and Directors; and maintaining qualitative and timely lines of communications between the Board and Management.
 The current Chairman is not an immediate past CEO of the Company.
-The current Board Chairman is not the immediate past CEO of your Company.